Update: The Counseling Center is now offering telehealth services to students. Click here for instructions.

 Located on the third floor of Hardesty Hall, the Counseling and Psychological Services Center offers clinical services to all students and a broad range of professional, educational and consultative services to faculty and staff.
 We are trained to help college students adjust to the changes and transitions of college life as well as to help faculty and staff function more effectively in their roles.
-The staff is devoted to helping with any concerns that might require psychological assistance.

-The staff at the counseling center are dedicated to supporting and fostering social and emotional growth for the TU campus community.
+Our team is dedicated to supporting and fostering social and emotional growth for the TU campus community.
 The guiding principle and primary value at the core of all of the programming and efforts put forth from the counseling center staff can be distilled down to “wholeheartedness”:

 Wholeheartedness is about integration.
 Integrating our thinking, feeling, and behavior.
 It is putting down the armor and bringing forth all of the scraggly, misshapen pieces of our history and folding in all of the different roles that, when falsely separated, keep us feeling exhausted and torn, to make a complex, messy, awesome, whole person. – Brene Brown, Dare To Lead